david-carteau/nostradamus/README.md

 I first trained a model with "sentences" consisting of simple sequences of moves, e.g. `e2e4 c7c5 g1f3 e7e6 d2d4 c5d4 f3d4 a7a6 f1d3`, with the aim of predicting the next best move, e.g. `g8f6`.

 This is very similar to the way language models work.
-The advantage is that you can ask the model to predict the following moves and get a full principal variation!
+The advantage is that you can ask the model to predict the following moves and get a full principal variation !

 However, with this approach it's very difficult for the model to know the position of the pieces: it has to follow every piece from the beginning of the game (e.g. after `... g1f3 ... f3d4` : there is now a knight on `d4`).
 This leads to a lot of illegal moves when trying to predict the next best move.

-Instead of the sequence of moves, I decided to give the (textual) representation of the board (as a fenstring) as a "sentence": this drastically reduces the generation of illegal moves!
+Instead of the sequence of moves, I decided to give the (textual) representation of the board (as a fenstring) as the "sentence": this drastically reduces the generation of illegal moves !

 This gave me **v0.1**, based on the [Microsoft Phi 3.5](https://huggingface.co/microsoft/Phi-3.5-mini-instruct) model architecture (decoder-only architecture).

 I then realised that given a position, trying to predict the best move to play could be seen as... a translation problem !

-I switched to such a specialised model, [Google T5](https://huggingface.co/google-t5/t5-base), which gave me the **v0.2** and a nice improvement in strength !
+I switched to such a specialised model (encoder-decoder architecture), [Google T5](https://huggingface.co/google-t5/t5-base), which gave me the **v0.2** and a nice improvement in strength !

 <br/>